-- (c) If the Authority's General Counsel or the IEP have reasonable cause to believe an interested person has failed to disclose an actual or possible conflict of interest, they shall inform the interested person of the basis for such belief and afford him/her an opportunity to explain the alleged failure to disclose. - (d) After disclosure of the personal financial interest, the General Counsel and the IEP will interview the interested person and conduct whatever investigation is warranted by the disclosure. - (e) After exercising due diligence, the IEP will report its findings and recommendation to the Ethics Committee.
+- (a) An interested person must disclose the existence of his or her personal financial interest and all material facts surrounding the Financial Interest to the Authority's Attorney and to the IEP. - (b) If the Authority's Attorney or the IEP have reasonable cause to believe an interested person has failed to disclose an actual or possible conflict of interest, they shall inform the interested person of the basis for such belief and afford him/her an opportunity to explain the alleged failure to disclose. - (c) After disclosure of the personal financial interest, the Attorney and the IEP will interview the interested person and conduct whatever investigation is warranted by the disclosure. - (d) After exercising due diligence, the IEP will report its findings and recommendation to the Ethics Committee.
 The Ethics Committee will review such findings and recommendations.
-If the Ethics Committee determines further action should be taken, it will forward the matter to the Board. - (f) If you are an attorney in private practice, you must disclose if you or any member of your practice represents any county, city, town or village (ie: municipal corporation), Indian nation or tribe or any entity which conducts business with the Erie County Water Authority.
+If the Ethics Committee determines further action should be taken, it will forward the matter to the Board.

-Section 5 Standard of Review.
+Section 5: Standard of Review.